 Contractors need two types of insurance:

-- Liability coverage, which compensates the homeowner in case the work fails.
+- Liability coverage: Compensates the homeowner in case the work fails.

-Regardless what a copy of a policy shown to you says, call the agent or state agency to confirm that the contractor’s premiums are paid up and the policy is in force.
-Laws vary from state to state, but in some places if industrial insurance is not paid up, you could be liable for the unpaid premiums in case of an accident.
+Regardless of what a copy of a policy shown to you says, you should call the agent or state agency to confirm that the contractor’s premiums are paid up and the policy is in force.
+Laws vary from state to state, but in some places you could be liable for the unpaid premiums in case of an accident if the contractor’s industrial insurance is not paid up.